jaumlrc/ProphET/README.md

 PhrophET_phage_proteins_database.dir
 ```

-Current and backed up instances of DB include the file ```phage_db.summary.stats``` reporting the download date and a summary of the database content.
-This file can also be found in the results directory of each ProphET execution.
+All instances of the prophage DB (current and backups) include a file (```phage_db.summary.stats``) reporting the download date and stats. about its content.
+As part of ProphET execution, this file is copied to results directory, to enable auditing and reproducibility of results.

 ------